vuthuyduong/dnabarcoder/README.md

 ../../dnabarcoder.py classify -i dnabarcoder/UNITErelease.CBSITS_BLAST.bestmatch -f UNITErelease.fasta -r CBSITS.fasta -c CBSITS.current.classification -cutoff 0.994 -rank species -confidence 0.8334

 Here 0.994 is the global similarity cut-off for sequence identification at the species level.
 The result will be saved in dnabarcoder/UNITErelease.filamentousfungalITS_BLAST.species.0994.classified.

+- Note that dnabarcoder could also take the output of BLAST (fmt 6) as the input for classification.
+Please use the following command:

+../../dnabarcoder.py classify -i dnabarcoder/UNITErelease.CBSITS_BLAST.blastoutput -f UNITErelease.fasta -r CBSITS.fasta -c CBSITS.current.classification -cutoff 0.994 -rank species -confidence 0.8334

 - Locally, based on the similarity cut-off predicted for the best match: